ammahmoudi/ammahmoudi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Amirhossein Mahmoudi** is a <span id="yearsDiff"></span> years and <span id="monthsDiff"></span> months old computer science student at Sharif University of Technology, one of the most prestigious universities in Iran.
+**Amirhossein Mahmoudi** is a <span id="ag"></span> computer science student at Sharif University of Technology, one of the most prestigious universities in Iran.
 He has a diverse academic background and a strong passion for machine learning and deep learning.

 <!-- - He started his studies as an aerospace engineering student, where he learned about thermodynamics and fluid mechanics, and participated in the AIAA Design competition ([link](https://mamood.ir/blog/tag/aiaa/)).
 - He switched to computer science, where he developed an interest in machine learning and deep learning applications to biology and bioinformatics.
 He is working on his bachelor project, which uses physics-informed deep learning to reconstruct fluxomic data ([link](#to_your_project)).